Skip to content

 SpeedSlower (sequential by default)Faster (parallel by default)

-• Your organization is AWS-only and will stay that way
+• Your enterprise organization is strictly AWS-only and has strategic commitments to remain within that ecosystem.

-• You want a rich ecosystem of community modules
+• You wish to rapidly bootstrap environments utilizing a vast ecosystem of standardized community modules.

 # CDK Python example -- this generates a CloudFormation template